-With only two months left in the year, this is a common question among home buyers planning to enter the market soon.
+With over three months left in the year, this is a common question among home buyers planning to enter the market soon.
 Here’s an updated look at housing market conditions and other factors that will help you answer this important question: How much house can you afford in Seattle?

-This means that home prices in the area are rising faster than any other major city across the country.
-And this will have a direct influence on how much house you can afford in Seattle, if you buy in 2018.
+That said, the median value of a home in Seattle is still a staggering $714,100, which is more than three times the national average.
+And this will have a direct influence on how much house you can afford in Seattle, if you buy in 2019 or 2020.

 You Could Afford More House in a Surrounding Suburb

 Home buyers who are willing to expand their searches to include surrounding areas could afford to buy more home.
 And this becomes obvious when you look at the median home values presented above.

 The median price for Seattle property is well above $700,000.
 But when you look at nearby neighborhoods, the prices are less than half.
 For instance, prices in nearby Kent, Tacoma, and Federal Way are currently at $387,000, $314,000, and $366,300, respectively (as of September 2019).
 Keep this in mind when trying to determine how much house you can afford in Seattle.
 Broadening your search could get you more house.

 If you’re going to use a mortgage loan to buy a house in Seattle, it’s a good idea to put a basic budget on paper first.
 This will help you narrow your housing search to the kinds of properties you can actually afford, based on your monthly housing budget.

 It doesn’t have to be anything complex.
 You just want to know how much money you have left over each month after covering all of your recurring debts and expenses.
 That’s the starting point for determining your housing budget.